tc39/notes/es9/2018-05/may-22.md

 JHD: Split and replace fall back to spec defined algorithms.
 Alan probably wanted to make sure no one broke legacy behavior.
 The other two methods, match and search both create a regex and then invoke their symbol on it.
 In matchAll, I propose we do what split and replace do.

 JHD: Symbol.match actually provides two purposes.
-One is the methods, and one is a brand that says “I am a regexp”.
+One is the methods, and one is a brand that says "I am a regexp".
 To subclass a regex, you really have to also define the special regex symbol methods on your prototype.

 JHD: Symbol.match has conflated purposes. matchAll extends and is consistent with match in terms of getting a match out of a string.
 The one deviation is...

 JHD: If the match symbol is not present it's not a regexp.
 If matchAll is not present it could still be a regexp.
 During implementation, Andre Barghul raised a concern as spec feedback.
 Open question: should there be that fallback?
 One path is to keep it as spec'd, if the symbol isn't present fall back to the spec algorithm.
 The other path is to fail if the symbol isn't present.

 JHD: Another thing that motivates my preference for current behaviour is that all symbols on symbol.prototype, all of the behaviour is still the same except the match symbol.

-DE: I thought there was a second question about whether there should be these defensive “is regex” calls.
+DE: I thought there was a second question about whether there should be these defensive "is regex" calls.

 JHD: I thought we resolved most in the thread.
 Tried to tease apart.
 Merged a PR in April.
-The only remaining issue…
+The only remaining issue...

 DE: You call createRegex, then call isRegex on the result.
 Is that normal?

-JHD: If you pass a string into matchAll … it throws a type error.
+JHD: If you pass a string into matchAll ... it throws a type error.
 This is a secondary concern we can answer today.
 The matchAll abstract op takes two args: regexp + string.
 I should come back to the committee for the second question.
 Let's defer to later in this meeting.

 MLS: We discussed removing the expression.
 We did not remove it.
 I was an advocate for removing.
 It seems weird we wouldn't add a matchAll.
 If we don't they will operate different to match.

 JHD: There is a Symbol.matchAll in the current spec.

 MLS: Understood.
 I am arguing for it.

 DE: We should address polarity.
 Will follow up offline.